Momentum BIG5 Challenge 2018

 - The BIG5 competition will be scored on the athlete’s accumulative finish time from each event.

-- Results will be posted after each event on the Results board within the BIG5 Hospitality Zone at the Knysna Oyster Festival Grounds.
+- Results will be posted after each event on the Results board within the BIG5 HQ & Hospitality Zone at Cruise Café.

 What are the BIG5 Challenge Competition Rules?

-- Finishers Medals will only be awarded to those BIG5 Challenge competitors who have successfully completed all 5 events within their challenge.
+- Finishers Medals will only be awarded to those BIG5 Challenge competitors who have successfully completed all 5 events within their challenge, as verified by the individual events.

 - To be in contention for any prizes, the BIG5 Challenge Athlete would need to have successfully completed all events within their challenge to that point.